Robertof/perl-www-telegram-botapi/README.md

 });
 ```

-When asynchronous requests are enabled, a callback has to be specified as an argument.
+When asynchronous requests are enabled, a callback can be specified as an argument.
 The arguments passed to the callback are, in order, the user-agent (a [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent) object)
 and the response (a [Mojo::Transaction::HTTP](https://metacpan.org/pod/Mojo::Transaction::HTTP) object).
 More information can be found in the
 documentation of [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent) and [Mojo::Transaction::HTTP](https://metacpan.org/pod/Mojo::Transaction::HTTP).